Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Anomaly Detection in Data Layer of Blockchain

 \subsection{Tx Relative Similarity Clustering}

 Apart from traditional anomalies, it is also important to study a chain of events in blockchain transactions that has led to a harmful catastrophe.
-In order to do so, analysing malicious transactions and time-stamps play a very critical role.
-For instance, by deeply studying behaviour of a catastrophic incident, one can carry out predictions of reoccurrence of a similar or even worse incident in future.
-This field of prediction via hidden timestamp and malicious transactions is not well-studied in the literature, however, two critical works have been carried out in this domain so far. \\ One of the work, which focuses over carrying out in-depth transactional analysis by the usage of dominant set analysis have been performed by Awan and Cortesi in~\cite{data03}.
+One of the work, which focuses on carrying out in-depth transactional analysis by the usage of dominant set analysis, has been performed by Awan and Cortesi in~\cite{data03}.
 In the work, authors emphasized that learning the behaviour of transaction for each node is critical in identifying and predicting any current and prospective anomaly.
 Therefore, in order to carry out efficient behaviour learning, authors proposed a dominant set approach which categorizes each transaction in the blockchain network according to the most relevant set.
-The aim of the proposed model was to achieve high clustering accuracy which is demonstrated in the experimental outcomes of the article.
+In order to do so, authors analysed transaction edges, and cluster edges formed as a result of analysis.
 Another innovative work that emphasized over discovering hidden time patterns via clustering in a decentralized blockchain network has been presented by authors in~\cite{data07}.
-The major focus of the article is to carry out future predictions via analysing current timestamp patterns in the transactions.
-Authors first clustered all transactions on the basis of allocated patterns, and afterwards worked over detection anomalous behaviours by observing various parameters, such as distance, etc.
+The major focus of the article is to carry out future predictions via analysing current timestamp patterns in the transactions.Authors first clustered all transactions on the basis of allocated patterns, such as transaction logs and Levenshtein distance, and afterwards worked over detection anomalous behaviours by observing various parameters, such as distance, etc. Till now, both the works focusing over relative similarity of transactions use clustering, but it will not be wrong to say that this field can be explored with the help of other machine/deep learning models.